jeancahu/StreetElement/README.md

 You are able to add nodes and draw shapes manually throught the map or calling for streetElementGroup methods.
-Every node and link created has an unique ID, you can select the node or delete it by ID, to know a node ID you can select it manually on map, it will raise a pupup info with some values related to the node.
+Every node and link created has an unique ID, you can select the node or delete it by ID, to know a node ID you can select it manually on map, it will raise a popup info with some values related to the node.

 Placing nodes with long distance in between will trigger a routing process to get the shorter path to link them, this router machine is a demo service then some times it could have a time to work, otherwise it is possible to draw using short distances, it will link directly with non-routed linear features.